neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 - Create a file called `reducers.ts` under `src/store/count/`.
 - Let us implement a basic reducer for count as below:
    - The reducer will have state as the first argument and take a default value of 0.
-   - The reducer will take an action as the second argument which contains 2 properties:
+   - The reducer will take an action as the second argument that contains 2 properties:
-     - type: Specifying the action being performed (reason for state update)
+     - type: Specifying the action being performed (reason for state update).
      - payload: Specifying the updates to be performed on the state.
    - ```ts
     const defaultState = 0;